Coinbird/couchdb-dump/README.md

 ```
 ```

+### Restoring seems to be broken on Windows
+Restoring via Windows (design docs at least) is still a manual process, as running this in git bash (with the restore flag -r) ends in this error:

+./couchdb-dump.sh: line 815: /dev/fd/62: No such file or directory
+(error is from the line while IFS="" read -r; do)

 ## See original fork https://github.com/danielebailo/couchdb-dump for full backup/ restore functionality and full docs.
 ## Original README:
 ## Quickstart (& quickend)